Summary

 , and the next generation will re-insert the Speakeasy-managed content into your file.

-Speakeasy may provide additional sections as new features are released or as you alter your SDK configuration by changing your OpenAPI specification and gen.yaml
+Speakeasy may provide additional sections as new features are released or as you alter your SDK configuration by changing your OpenAPI document and gen.yaml

 configuration.
-These new sections will be inserted above the comment named <!-- Placeholder for Future Speakeasy SDK Sections -->
+These new sections will be inserted above the <!-- Placeholder for Future Speakeasy SDK Sections -->

-.
+comment.
 (The placeholder heading will always be present in the file, and if you remove it, it will be added again just below the last README section.)
-Any missing sections will be inserted here during generation, so if you do not want a section inserted, be sure to follow the steps above to convert it to a <!-- No ... [tag] -->
+Any missing sections will be inserted here during generation, so if you do not want a section inserted, follow the steps above to convert it to a <!-- No ... [tag] -->

 section rather than removing it entirely.